 Geoparks are single, unified geographical areas that have sites and landscapes of international geological significance.
 A geopark raises awareness of the importance of the area’s geological heritage and promotes local sites, products and services.
 Some of the key objectives of geoparks include preserving a region’s natural and cultural heritage, strengthening local identity and promoting sustainable tourism.

 UNESCO Global Geopark is a designation awarded to areas that meet the criteria set by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The areas form a global network, which expands each year.
-At present, there are 147 UNESCO Global Geoparks in 41 countries and only one in Finland.
+At present (August 2020), there are 161 UNESCO Global Geoparks in 44 countries and two in Finland.
 Salpausselkä Geopark aspires to meet the criteria and apply for the UNESCO Global Geopark designation.

 Salpausselkä Geopark, aspiring to become a UNESCO Global Geopark, encompasses six municipalities: Asikkala, Heinola, Hollola, Lahti, Padasjoki and Sysmä.
 The work of Salpausselkä Geopark is coordinated and managed by the geopark staff within the regional tourism company Lahden Seutu - Lahti Region Ltd. The geopark staff work in close co-operation with the local authorities and other local actors committed to developing the geopark.

-The Salpausselkä Geopark Project is being carried out between 2017 and 2020 by Lahti University of Applied Sciences, Geological Survey of Finland (GTK) and Metsähallitus Parks & Wildlife Finland, in co-operation with municipalities and and a wide range of other regional actors.
-The project is funded by the European Agricultural Fund for Rural Development (EAFRD), as well as the participating municipalities: Asikkala, Heinola, Hollola, Kärkölä, Lahti, Padasjoki and Sysmä.
+The Salpausselkä Geopark Project was carried out between 2017 and 2020 by Lahti University of Applied Sciences, Geological Survey of Finland (GTK) and Metsähallitus Parks & Wildlife Finland, in co-operation with municipalities and and a wide range of other regional actors.
+The project was funded by the European Agricultural Fund for Rural Development (EAFRD), as well as the participating municipalities: Asikkala, Heinola, Hollola, Kärkölä, Lahti, Padasjoki and Sysmä.